Conversation Analysis

 Turning thousands of customer conversations into structured insight, generated automatically, without slowing agents down.

 Inside WorkWave's Communication Center, teams handle thousands of customer conversations containing signals about sentiment, recurring issues, and service history.
 That insight was usually lost unless agents manually summarized interactions and copied notes into the host CRM, PestPac.
-In practice, documentation was inconsistent, records fell out of sync, and managers lacked visibility into trends.
+Documentation was inconsistent, records fell out of sync, and managers had no scalable way to understand trends.

-Discovery & research
+Discovery & Research

 The key insight: AI would only be adopted if it attached itself to behavior agents already perform.
 Any extra dashboard or review queue would fail.
 That finding anchored the direction: analysis had to run in the background, appear at the right moment, and stay editable so humans retained final control.

-Early concepts
+Early Concepts

-Iterations & decisions
+Iterations & Decisions

 Outcomes

 Conversation Analysis launched in early 2025 and gained traction immediately.
 Accuracy benchmarks were exceeded, and customer feedback focused on expansion rather than reliability, a strong signal of trust.
+Adoption scaled alongside platform growth: 3M+ messages processed (+94% YoY) and 1.5M archived conversations (+120% YoY).

+Each archived conversation previously required ~90 seconds of documentation.
+Automation translated to an estimated 37,500 hours saved in one year.
 Agents spent less time copying notes across systems, while managers gained more consistent records without enforcement overhead.
 The feature connected daily operations to long-term reporting without changing user behavior, establishing a scalable model for AI workflows that improve data quality while respecting frontline speed.

 Takeaways